institutional access

 Trump tariffs may remain in effect while appeals proceed, US appeals court rules

-• The Federal Circuit described the case as involving issues of "exceptional importance," ordered an 11-member court to hear the appeal, and scheduled oral arguments for July 31, 2025.
+• The 11-member Federal Circuit court called the case one of "exceptional importance" and scheduled oral arguments for July 31 while allowing the tariffs' collection to continue.

 Insights by Ground AI